SerenModz21/paste.gg/README.md

 // Delete with auth key if not set in constructor await pasteGG.delete("idHere", "authKeyHere")

-// If you have set your auth key in the class constructor, you can type "auth" for the key await pasteGG.delete("idHere", "auth")
+// Leave blank if auth key is in the class constructor await pasteGG.delete("idHere")
 ```
 <br/>